Chronic wasting disease: how to spot and report the disease

 How to spot chronic wasting disease (CWD), what to do if you suspect it and measures to prevent its spread.

-Chronic wasting disease is a notifiable disease.
-This means that if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
-Failure to do is an offence.
+Chronic wasting disease is a notifiable disease - if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
+Failure to do so is an offence.

 How to spot CWD

-In most cases of CWD there is a general change in behaviour and loss of weight over time.
-Deer may show a number of different clinical signs.
+In most cases of CWD there is a general change in behaviour and loss of weight over time, particularly in the later stages of the disease.
+Deer may show a number of different clinical signs over several weeks.